 5 to 9 years: let child sleep for 1/2 normal amount of sleep.

 10 to 17 years: child stays up essentially all night.
 May nap from midnight till 4 AM.

 Over 18 years: child stays up all night.

 There are two fees generated for the Routine EEG test.
 The technical fee charged by Dr. Przeklasa Auth is code 95819.
 The second fee charged is for Dr. Przeklasa Auth to read and review the EEG.

 There are two fees generated for the Ambulatory EEG Test.
-The technical and reading fee IS charged by Dr. Przeklasa Auth per 24-hours, code 95951M and the Digital Analysis of the EEG is code 95957.
+The technical and reading fee is charged by Dr. Przeklasa Auth per 24-hours.

 These fees will be billed to your medical insurance company.
 You will be responsible for any portion of the negotiated rate that is not paid to Dr. Przeklasa Auth (for example if you have a deductible or the testing is "not covered" by your insurance).
 You may want to check with your insurance company prior to testing to assure that you don't get an unexpected bill.

 Dr. Przeklasa Auth will usually read your Routine EEG by Friday of the week it is performed.
 Ambulatory EEG equipment is typically returned to the office on Monday, and it may take Dr. Przeklasa Auth 7 days to complete the reading.
 If the EEG is normal, you will receive a call from the office.
 For any abnormal findings, Dr. Przeklasa Auth's office will arrange for a follow-up appointment.

 Orange County Child Neurology Dr. Melissa Przeklasa Auth Pediatric Neurologist Laguna Niguel